 - Information shared with any rating agency or responses to frequently asked questions from municipal market participants (including investors and bank loan providers).

-- Voluntary disclosures that have been recommended in other GFOA best practices, such as but not limited to environmental risk factors.
+- Voluntary disclosures that have been recommended in other GFOA best practices, such as but not limited to environmental, social or governance risk factors.

 Issuers should also examine their own unique circumstances to determine what may constitute information that may be important to municipal market participants.